TheMightyAmondee/CustomTokens/README.md

 hat | The name of the hat the child is wearing, else null | The token will have a value of ``"Party Hat"`` for all three party hat colours.

 Example of a full token with input arguments: ``TheMightyAmondee.CustomTokens:player=host|childindex=0|birthdayday``.
 This token returns the day of the month the first born child of the main player was born on (very wordy, I know).

+The token will return "null" if no suitable values are found.

 ### Config:
 - AllowDebugging adds a single debug command so the values of the tokens can be viewed in the SMAPI console.
 When enabled typing "tracker" in the console will display a list of token values, this does not indicate whether CP has updated the token to this value.
 Use patch summary for that.